abdurahman1327/Kafka-Weather/README.md

 ## Dataset Used
 I decided to use Weather API, but I was mainly interested in operation side for this project(building data pipeline).

-Here is the dataset used in the video